marco-ippolito/fiume/README.md

 ```

-- `StateMachine.fromSnapshot`: static function that returns a new instance of the state machine from an existing snapshot, takes as input:
+- `StateMachine.fromSnapshot`:  A static function that returns a new instance
+of the state machine from an existing snapshot.
+It takes the following parameters:
   - `snapshot`: The snapshot object produced by `machine.createSnapshot()`.
   - `states`: An array of `State` objects representing the states of the state machine.
-  - `sharedData` (optional): User defined object.
+  - `sharedData` (optional): User-defined object.

 Example: